aryahonraopatil/aryahonraopatil/README.md

 ## Connect with me
 - 🤔 I’m learning to navigate my career in the tech industry.
 I would love to discuss your learnings, struggles and passions.
 I like listening to people's stories and understand the complexities of being a human, finding meaning in our work and life and ultimately what really matters in our life!

-- 💬 Ask me about security, building systems, networks, large language models, my projects, my experiences, coffee, yoga, anything!
+- 💬 Ask me about large language models, speech technologies, emotional storytelling, my experiences, coffee, yoga, anything!
 I would love to hear from you!

 - 📫 How to reach me: I am active on Linkedin (https://www.linkedin.com/in/arya-honraopatil/) but also available via email (aryahonraopatil@gmail.com)